Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 Leave Google now: Switch to privacy-friendly services to stop being tracked.

-Think about it – mapping how to get from A to B, sending emails, checking your calendar, surfing the web, watching your favorite content creator – also called YouTuber(!) - most of our go-to apps that we use on a daily basis are owned by Alphabet’s Google: Google Maps, Gmail, Google Calendar, Chrome, YouTube, and there’s many more.
+Think about it – mapping how to get from A to B, sending emails, checking your calendar, surfing the web, watching your favorite content creator – also called YouTuber(!) - most of our go-to apps that we use on a daily basis are owned by Alphabet’s Google.

-While all of these Google apps are well interconnected and have an excellent user interface, there’s rising concern: * *The more we use these apps, the more Google learns about us, tracks us, and sells our data. ** Respecting our privacy and data is, unfortunately, not in Google’s vocabulary.
+While all of these apps are well interconnected and have an excellent user interface, there’s rising concern: The more we use these apps, the more Google learns about us, tracks us, and sells our data.
+Respecting our privacy and data is, unfortunately, not in Google’s vocabulary.

-As Google’s scandals increasingly get their place in the spotlight like the recent lawsuit about false privacy promises in Chrome’s incognito mode or malicious compliance with the DMA, people are increasingly de-Googling and starting to look for alternatives to Google’s apps.
+As Google’s scandals increasingly get their place in the spotlight like the lawsuit about false privacy promises in Chrome’s incognito mode or malicious compliance with the DMA, people are increasingly cutting all ties to the big tech service by quitting Google completely.
+To replace Google people often opt to choose European apps which are know to have better privacy.
+A prime example of this is deleting Gmail and choosing an end-to-end encrypted email provider like Tuta Mail.

 What does it mean to de-Google

-Google history and products timeline
+Google’s history and products timeline

 In fact, it’s quite hard to imagine the world without Google.
 After all, the tech giant revolutionized the internet and played a huge role in shaping the web we know today.
 Or better put, building the web around itself.